hongtaowu67/engineering_note/README.md

-# Engineering_Note
+# engineering_note
-Recording my failure and success in Engineering...
+My failure and success in Engineering...

 ## RGBD Camera with ROS
 Use the [openni2](https://github.com/ros-drivers/openni2_camera) package.
 To __launch__ the rosnode ro run the camera